 Cyclone Amphan created havoc in West Bengal and Odisha in May, leaving behind trails of destruction.
 The meteorological department termed the cyclone to be an “extremely severe cyclonic storm” that made landfall in both the states with abundant rains, gust windows and lightning, destroying everything that came in its way, leaving chilling visuals all around.
 The super cyclone reportedly killed 12 people in Bengal, while power supply and phone networks also took a hit in states.
 Cyclone Destroys Asia’s Largest Street Book Market

-9. Floods In Assam, India
+9. Floods In India, Japan & China

-10. Snow In Antarctica Turns Green
+10. Antarctica Snow Turns Green

 When you think of Antarctica, your mind normally conjures up images of an otherworldly space, with vast glaciers of white, tethering penguins and lazy seals.
 However, parts of the frozen continent are turning green, all thanks to climate change and massive algal blooms.
 According to a new research published in the journal Nature Communications, warming temperatures and melting snow in the continent are helping in the formation of algal blooms (rapid increase or accumulation in the population of algae), which are expanding at a high rate, thereby turning many areas ‘green’.
 In fact, the phenomenon is becoming so prolific in some places that it is even visible from space.
 Read more: Antarctica’s Snow Is Turning Green, All Thanks To Climate Change!